Microsoft Azure

 Following are the some of the competitors of Microsoft Azure:

-• Oracle Cloud Infrastructure (OCI): Using Oracle’s enterprise software experience, IT focuses on enterprise-grade cloud solutions, such as databases, apps, and infrastructure services.
+- Oracle Cloud Infrastructure (OCI): IT concentrates on enterprise-grade cloud solutions, including databases, apps, and infrastructure services, by using Oracle’s enterprise software expertise.

 Azure History